 Why is this important?
 Inflation is a fancy word for the cost of living increasing – that’s the cost of everything you buy regularly such as food, clothes, energy, petrol etc.

-For example, in the year 2000 a pint of milk cost 31p, and in 2022 it cost 55p – that’s nearly double the price!
+For example, in the year 2002 a pint of milk cost 36p, and now it cost 66p – that’s nearly double the price!
 The price increase is inflation.

 It’s measured as a percentage, and represents the average of these costs increasing each year.
 The Bank of England has a target of keeping inflation at 2% increase per year, in order to keep the country stable.

 Inflation can have a huge impact on you and your money, if inflation rises a lot over a short period of time, the cost of living can get very expensive, very quickly – particularly as wages don’t tend to rise in line with them.
 So you’ll have less money to spend overall, and your savings will quickly be devalued (as your money has less ability to buy things).